18F/handbook/docs/03-policies/2019-summit.md

 #### Optional evening activities

 There are lots of opportunities for hanging out with peers if you crave more social time after dinner.
-Some folks will want to sample the local libations, but there are plenty of things to do that don’t involve drinking!
+Some folks will want to sample the local libations, but there are plenty of things to do that don't involve drinking!

 - [List of proposed evening activities for Portland Summit](https://docs.google.com/spreadsheets/d/1LAv9O-i1uYyLuVQHT7IIvnTlW_SIWo5NlpgAsfSL7i8/edit#gid=1675084519)
 - Take initiative if you want to gather a group!
 Use #event-summit-2019 to let people know what, when, and where.